We are making halwa out of sweet potatoes today!

 Sweet potato halwa, also known as shakarkandi ka halwa, is an Indian sweet potato pudding.
 It’s basically the Indian version of sweet potato casserole.
 Instead of pecans and marshmallows, this halwa has juicy plump raisins, plenty of nut garnish and is spiced with ground cardamom.

-I’m sharing my simple method to making this halwa in an instant pot.
+I’m sharing my simple method of making this halwa in an instant pot.
 Why use an instant pot?
 Because it’s easier – you can do everything in one pot!

 My recipe calls for a special secret ingredient that you won’t find in other sweet potato halwa recipes… and that is besan (Indian chickpea flour).
 This secret ingredient is what helps thicken this halwa, giving it body and making it extra luxurious.